Histology independent therapies (HITs)

 It can also help to:

 Different things work for different people.
-You may need to try a few approaches to see what you find most helpful.
+You may need to try a few things to find out what is most helpful.

 Some people find online support groups or communities helpful.
 You can use online communities to: